A guide to the best parks in Dubai

 Just don’t forget your picnic basket and even though it is now cooler, do not forget the sunblock…

-Quranic Park is a brand new Dubai attraction now welcoming visitors.
-Located in Al Khawaneej, the Quranic Park is designed to give a better cultural and educational understanding of the Islamic heritage, while still being a fun place to visit for children, families and those looking to learn more about the Holy Quran.
+Quranic Park is one of Dubai’s newer parks, located in Al Khawaneej.
+The Quranic Park is designed to give a better cultural and educational understanding of the Islamic heritage, while still being a fun place to visit for children, families and those looking to learn more about the Holy Quran.

 Al Mamzar Beach Park